Gubkin Russian State University of Oil and Gas: School of humanities

-In addition to training students the School provides the Russian Language training course for international students in the framework of one year Preparatory course.
+In addition to training students the school provides the russian Language training course for international students in the framework of a one-year preparatory course.

-The School's main task is to develop in students’ patriotism, civic responsibility and team spirit, as well as their capability to maintain and contribute to the University and the national oil and gas sector traditions.
-The School includes the Museum of History of Gubkin Russian State University of Oil and Gas.
+The school's main task is to develop in students’ patriotism, civic responsibility and team spirit, as well as their capability to maintain and contribute to the university and the national oil and gas sector traditions.
+The school includes the Museum of History of Gubkin Russian State University of Oil and Gas.